Inside Aqib Talib’s ‘raw’ but ‘real’ NFL announcing debut

 “Aqib Talib sound like my uncle calling a national television game,” one man tweeted, adding a meme that read: “I love it.”

-On the field below, Washington had come back from three touchdowns down to tie the game at 27-27.
+On the field below, Washington had come back from three touchdowns down to tie the game, 27-27.
 Overtime loomed.
-And then suddenly it was over, on a last-second, 59-yard field goal.
+And then suddenly it was over, Detroit winning on a last-second, 59-yard field goal.

 Quickly Fox switched to its late games, which were about to start.
 The mic went dead.
 The TV lights turned off.
 Talib was elated, but there was no time to linger.
 His flight home to Dallas was leaving in 90 minutes.
 He dashed out the door, remembering to take his phone.